 While homeowners insurance is typically required by a mortgage company, home warranties are optional.

 Price of a Home Warranty

-The cost of a home warranty can range from about $350 to $600 a year, or more for coverage for items not on the stock home warranty list.
+The cost of a home warranty can range from $350 to $600 a year, possibly more for coverage for items not on the stock home warranty list.
 Extras may include pool systems and septic systems.

-Those who purchase a home warranty will pay that annual premium, but if they do call in a service provider they will likely have to pay a fee for service calls, too.
+Those who purchase a home warranty will pay that annual premium.
+If they do call in a service provider, they will likely have to pay a fee for service calls, too.